-Why have these done?
+Why have these been done?
 If you look at the changes that have been happening in the PMBOK over the years, one major reason is to bring uniformity while another is bridging the gaps that were there.
 These changes to the process names in PMBOK 6th edition reflect the reality in terms of what happens there.

 Control to Monitor: While the project is executed, we observe (monitor) to understand what is happening and customize the strategy to meet changing needs.
-This is the realignment that has been done in communication, risk and stakeholder knowledge areas for the processes in monitor and controlling process group in PMBOK 6th edition.
+This is the realignment that has been done in communication, risk, and stakeholder knowledge areas for the processes in the monitor and controlling process group in PMBOK 6th edition.

 Quality Management: While quality assurance is one way to manage quality during execution, there are also other aspects to be taken care of.
 This management of quality is what the name change reflects.

-Stakeholder: During the project, it is essential to understand how to involve stakeholders, their participation to ensure all the stakeholders are in consensus with the progress and results.
+Stakeholder: During the project, it is essential to understand how to involve stakeholders, and their participation to ensure all the stakeholders are in consensus with the progress and results.
 Hence, the change to engagement in PMBOK 6th edition from management makes sense.

 Comparison of processes by Knowledge Area in PMBOK 5th edition and PMBOK 6th edition: